j2store/userguide/cart.md

 * ***Enable Shipping address fields***

-    If the product has to be shipped to an address different from the customer's original address, it can be added by selecting this option to **Yes**.
+    If the product has to be shipped to an address different from the customer's billing address, it can be added by selecting this option to **Yes**.

 * ***Show login form during checkout***